Marcu54h/Marcu54h/README.md

-- 👋 Hi, I’m Adam
+- 👋 Hello, I’m Adam
-- 👀 I’m interested in programming, networks, databases, docker, kubernetes
+- 👀 I’m interested in programming, networks, databases, docker, kubernetes and many more.
-- 🌱 I’m currently learning Next.js, GraphQL with Prisma.
+- 🌱 Currently I'm learning C++.
 - 💞️ I’m looking to collaborate on interesting projects :)
 - 📫 How to reach me -> adam.marzec@gmail.com